Augmented reality: Healthcare planning, practice and education

 One of the first applications of augmented reality was in healthcare, particularly to support the planning, practice, and training of surgical procedures.
 As far back as 1992, enhancing human performance during surgery was a formally stated objective when building the first augmented reality systems at U.S. Air Force laboratories.
-Since 2005, a device called a near-infrared vein finder that films subcutaneous veins, processes and projects the image of the veins onto the skin has been used to locate veins.
 AR provides surgeons with patient monitoring data in the style of a fighter pilot's heads-up display, and allows patient imaging records, including functional videos, to be accessed and overlaid.
 Examples include a virtual X-ray view based on prior tomography or on real-time images from ultrasound and confocal microscopy probes, visualizing the position of a tumor in the video of an endoscope, or radiation exposure risks from X-ray imaging devices.
 AR can enhance viewing a fetus inside a mother's womb.
 Siemens, Karl Storz and IRCAD have developed a system for laparoscopic liver surgery that uses AR to view sub-surface tumors and vessels.

 AR has been used for cockroach phobia treatment and to reduce the fear of spiders.
 Patients wearing augmented reality glasses can be reminded to take medications.
 Augmented reality can be very helpful in the medical field.
 It could be used to provide crucial information to a doctor or surgeon without having them take their eyes off the patient.

-On 30 April 2015 Microsoft announced the Microsoft HoloLens, their first attempt at augmented reality.
-The HoloLens has advanced through the years and is capable of projecting holograms for near infrared fluorescence based image guided surgery.
+On 30 April 2015, Microsoft announced the Microsoft HoloLens, their first attempt at augmented reality.
+The HoloLens is capable of displaying images for image-guided surgery.
 As augmented reality advances, it finds increasing applications in healthcare.
 Augmented reality and similar computer based-utilities are being used to train medical professionals.
 In healthcare, AR can be used to provide guidance during diagnostic and therapeutic interventions e.g. during surgery.
-Magee et al. for instance describe the use of augmented reality for medical training in simulating ultrasound guided needle placement.
-A very recent study by Akçayır, Akçayır, Pektaş, and Ocak (2016) revealed that AR technology both improves university students' laboratory skills and helps them to build positive attitudes relating to physics laboratory work.
+Magee et al., for instance, describe the use of augmented reality for medical training in simulating ultrasound-guided needle placement.
 Recently, augmented reality began seeing adoption in neurosurgery, a field that requires heavy amounts of imaging before procedures.

-Visualizations of big data sets

-With different methods of visualization for processing big data sets in augmented and virtual reality, Gautam Siwach et al, explored the implementation of the statistical methods and modeling techniques on big data in Metaverse i.e. using machine learning algorithms and artificial intelligence.
+Smartglasses can be incorporated into the operating room to aide in surgical procedures; possibly displaying patient data conveniently while overlaying precise visual guides for the surgeon.
+Augmented reality headsets like the Microsoft HoloLens have been theorized to allow for efficient sharing of information between doctors, in addition to providing a platform for enhanced training.
+This can, in some situations (i.e. patient infected with contagious disease), improve doctor safety and reduce PPE use.
+While mixed reality has lots of potential for enhancing healthcare, it does have some drawbacks too.
+The technology may never fully integrate into scenarios when a patient is present, as there are ethical concerns surrounding the doctor not being able to see the patient.
+Mixed reality is also useful for healthcare education.
+For example, according to a 2022 report from the World Economic Forum, 85% of first-year medical students at Case Western Reserve University reported that mixed reality for teaching anatomy was "equivalent" or "better" than the in-person class.